Nikon uses a dizzying array of codes in their lens names to identify key features and technologies of the lens.

-- S-Line / S – Often appearing only as S, the S-Line designation is applied to some premium lenses in Nikon’s Z-mount lineup that meet higher-than-usual criteria.
+Often appearing only as S, the S-Line designation is applied to some premium lenses in Nikon’s Z-mount lineup that meet higher-than-usual criteria.
 Or, as Nikon puts it: “lenses that have cleared newly established standards in design principles and quality control that are even stricter than Nikon’s conventional standards.”
 Oddly, it appears they couldn’t make up their mind about what the ‘S’ stands for, and it doesn’t stand for a single, specific word.
 Instead, Nikon says: “The ‘S’ can be read as representing words such as ‘Superior,’ ‘Special’ and ‘Sophisticated.'”

-- SE – Special Edition.
+Stands for Special Edition.
 Used on a handful of Z-mount lenses with retro styling mimicking the look of lenses from Nikon’s classic FM camera era.

 Nikon Lens Codes for Autofocus Motors